 Lupin is a high quality protein source and a healthy and sustainable meat substitute.

 Growing white lupin beans is new in Holland.
-In 2016 three organic farmers joined, the warm and dry autumn resulted in a beautifull harvest.

 In the TV-program BinnensteBuiten